 As I said Google is not a game that stupid scammers can play with.
 Google is what let me and you search, find results, and make money with their great programs that help people, but not running with their money like scammers do.

 If you want to make money with Google, build a great website for yourself, spend hours of work and nights of hard patience.
 Help people with good content, then apply for an Adsense account, They will approve you if you’re honest with yourself and with people.
 But please, never listen to scammers who still doing their bad job again.

 You can also use the Google helpouts program, it helps people learn skills and solve problems and reward you directly by the person who needs your help.

 The good news (luckily) is that the above scammers and sites are receiving only a few visitors per day.
-Their Alexa traffic is bellow the one million, which means that they receives 5 to 10 visitors at the best times.
+Their Alexa traffic is below the one million, which means that they receive 5 to 10 visitors at the best times.
 OK, they still scam people, but a few is better than thousands and who knows what will happen tomorrow?

 ClickBank is a trusted company that pays all their affiliates and that’s good, but they have to make a decision about these programs.
 I see the same scammer since 8 years on ClickBank.

 I hope that ClickBank takes a look at their sellers, and take the necessary decisions and work for the good of the internet, but not with sellers who promise you with fake jobs and surveys.